Acknowledge and Appreciate Yourself

 By the way, showing appreciation for yourself and accomplishments has many rewards that go far beyond boosting your own self-confidence.

-Appreciating yourself creates a cascading affect—your heightened confidence will spill over into other aspects of your life.
+Appreciating yourself creates a cascading effect—your heightened confidence will spill over into other aspects of your life.
 Watch what happens when you gain that special trust in yourself.
 You’ll attract opportunities, experience more fulfilling relationships, and have no trouble reaching loftier goals.

-Remember, people like to be around those who have a healthy self-esteem and who are achieving their goals.
+Remember, people like to be around those who have healthy self-esteem and who are achieving their goals.
 Commit to acknowledging your achievements and your brain will begin to tell you the truth: that you can do anything!